gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 - Since it is easy to get started with, Netlify often becomes part of shadow IT, operating outside of your compliance processes.

 ### Github Pages
 Github Pages has a well integrated workflow to source code management with simplified configuration paths.
-You build assets with CI, then place them accoring to the conventions.
-CDN and SSL is automatically configured.
+You build assets with CI, then place them according to the conventions.
+CDN and SSL are automatically configured.

 #### Pros
 - Integrated into source code management.